Paying Off Care Fees after a death

 PS The Local Council will not normally force a sale if the property is shared with a dependant relative over 60 or under 16 – which does not seem to be the case here.

-The booklet at www.Asset-Protection-Secrets.co.uk is well worth reading through as it give several pays of protection your home against creditors – not just local authorities.
+The booklet at www.Asset-Protection-Secrets.co.uk is well worth reading through as it gives several pays of protection your home against creditors – though not local authorities if the intention is to avoid Care Fees.
 Other creditors can be ex-wives or husbands, unexpected business debts, Court awards for accidents, claims from people under the Inheritance (Provision for Family and Dependants) Act 1975 from people who think that the deceased should have left them something and all sorts of others.